Alumni auditing: Spring 2018

 - Review course descriptions and professor bios to decide which course you wish to audit from the courses listed in the table below.

-- Apply and pay for the course you wish to audit (click on links after table below based on number of academic credits of the course you’re interested in auditing) by no later than TBA. * IMPORTANT – if no space is available in the course you wish to audit, you will receive a full refund.
+- Apply and pay for the course you wish to audit by no later than January 2, 2018.* IMPORTANT – if no space is available in the course you wish to audit, you will receive a full refund.
 If you withdraw from a course for which you have been registered before the second class meets, you will receive a refund less a $30 administrative fee.

-- Receive an email no later than TBA indicating whether you have been registered, and including information about first assignments, etc. (You can view the book list for any course on the Course List by clicking on the red “BK” link at the far right column of the course you’re interested in auditing.)
+- Receive an email by January 5 (for classes starting on Jan.
+13) or January 10 (for classes starting on Jan.
+18) indicating whether you have been registered, and including information about first assignments, etc. (You can view the book list for any course on the Course List by clicking on the red “BK” link at the far right column of the course you’re interested in auditing.)

 - Mitchell Hamline alumni may audit one course per semester on a space-available basis.